KonstantinaStrantzali/QuizNight-Game/README.md

 The colour scheme of the website was chosen by uploading Quiz Night Game image to [coolors.co](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).
 Using the color picker, the hexidecimal equivalent colours of the image were identified and chosed for the project.
-At the beginning a different colour pallete chosed but going further with the project it looked very shouting and loud color schemed and changed wit
+At the beginning a different colour pallete chosed but going further with the project it looked very shouting and loud color schemed thus it changed.
 ![alt text](documentation/pallete-image.png)

 #### Typography
 *'Permanent Marker'* was chosen as the main heading font, as it's engaging and fun and can stand out in contrast to second font family used across the project.
 <br>
 In order to create a visual unity between headings and titles and the rest content, *Roboto* was chosen for the text used within the body of the site.
 This font matches with the content of the project as it is modern, very easy on the eyes and simple to read.

+Overall the project is responsive across different resolutions.
+I used CSS media queries to make fonts smaller for mobile and ipad devices and to keep all the content on a single page, so the user doesn't looses focus due to need to scroll.
+Also I used Bootstrap as the main framework to keep the project responsive.

 ## **Technologies Used**